kubeedge/kubeedge/docs/setup/setup.md

     make edge_small_build
     ```

     **Note:** If you are using the smaller version of the binary, it is compressed using upx, therefore the possible side effects of using upx compressed binaries like more RAM usage,
     lower performance, whole code of program being loaded instead of it being on-demand, not allowing sharing of memory which may cause the code to be loaded to memory
     more than once etc. are applicable here as well.

-+ Run mqtt on edge side

-    ```shell
-    # run mosquitto
-    mosquitto -d -p 1883
-    # or run emqx edge
-    # emqx start
-    ```

 + Set edgecore config file

     ```shell
     mkdir ~/cmd/conf
     cp $GOPATH/src/github.com/kubeedge/kubeedge/edge/conf/* ~/cmd/conf
     vim ~/cmd/conf/edge.yaml
     ```

     **Note:** `~/cmd/` dir is also an example as well as `cloudcore`, `conf/` should be in the same directory as edgecore binary,

     verify the configurations before running `edgecore`

     ```
     mqtt:
         server: tcp://127.0.0.1:1883 # external mqtt broker url.